 Frank was impressed, Henry could tell.
 "Now that's a nifty piece of trickery," he complimented, seeming pleased.
 "Thought of everything, haven't you, Hen?"

 As he slid half-way out of the door, Henry paused and had to laugh.
-"No, Frankie, I'm treading on thin ice.
+"No, Frankie.
+I'm playing a dangerous game, with terrible consequences should I fail.
+I'm a little worried.
 But don't tell anyone I told you so," he said, partially teasing, but mostly serious.

-"You honestly think the consequences applyto you?"
+"You honestly think normal consequences apply to you?"
 Frank questioned with a mystified frown.

-Henry turned, looked at the man closely, and blinked.
-It was such an odd query.
-Noticing Henry's rather pained expression, Frankie gave a contrite smile and made to speak.
+Henry turned looked at the man keenly.
+Noticing Henry's rather pained expression, Frankie gave a sorry smile and started to speak.
 Henry stopped him quickly by saying, "Consequences apply to everyone, you know?
-Especially me, maybe me more than most.
-But punished people are always equal.
-Don't think me exempt, please."
+I'm not exempt.
+No one should be exempt."

-Frank knew he had pissed Henry off somehow, though he wasn't sure where the insult in his unthinking question had been.
-But having nothing more to say, Henry closed the door and left Frank standing there.
+Frank knew he had pissed Henry off somehow, though he wasn't sure how.
+Having nothing more to say, Henry closed the door and left Frank standing there.

 Jana Van Rued had been more useful than Kort would have ever dreamed.
-As the head of the Lukasz legacy, he had immense pull in political matters amidst the family.
+As the head of the Lukasz legacy, he had immense pull in the political matters of his family.
 When Oscar had grown old enough to be married, Kort had looked at the potential alliances carefully.
 Jana had been the only worthy woman among them.

 She was powerful and ambitions and she was already tied by blood to their family, since her grandmother had married a Lukasz.
 It wasn't well known that Jana had been his family, but Oscar had known, and, at first, Kort thought his disagreeable attitude towards her stemmed from this relation.

 He was wrong.
 Oscar had been inclined to his own sex, a preference every Lukasz simply could not abide.
 They were loyal to blood, as it had been since the last head in their family had imposed the traditional beliefs before he had died.
-Kort himself was a squib, but his father had been a powerful wizard – the very last magic-user in the Lukasz family, in fact – who had taught him to uphold the morality of blood.
+Kort himself was a squib, but his father had been a powerful wizard – the very last magic-user in the Lukasz family, in fact – and he had taught him to uphold the rules of blood loyalty.
 His death had been the end of any witches or wizards born from the Lukasz line.

 And then the boy had shown up.